govind-bhombe/Selenium-Practice/README.md

 5.
 6. Explain black-box testing and white-box testing.
 7. What is the difference between an exception and an error?
-8. Difference between findElement and findElements.
-9. What is the difference between implicit wait and explicit wait?
-10. Write Selenium code to automate a calendar WebElement.
-11. How would you fetch the text from a text box in Selenium?
-12. How do you enter text in an alert using Selenium?
-13. What is the difference between checked and unchecked exceptions?
-14. If an XPath selects two elements on a webpage, does findElement throw an exception?

 15. Explain smoke testing and sanity testing.
 16. What are relative locators in Selenium?
 17. Explain the challenges you faced in your project.